Committing to a global net-zero roadmap

-We have committed to a comprehensive roadmap to achieve net zero greenhouse gas emissions by 2030.
+We have committed to a comprehensive roadmap to achieve net-zero greenhouse gas emissions.

 Our strategy follows guidance from the Intergovernmental Panel on Climate Change (IPCC) based on limiting global heating by 1.5C within the next 100 years.

 The roadmap has been verified by the Science Based Targets Initiative (SBTi) which is established with backing from the United Nations Global Compact and the Worldwide Fund for Nature to ensure strategies are robust, achievable and measurable.
 We are one of only 750 companies worldwide with a verified approach to addressing the climate crisis.